core2000-eU/BasicMemManip/README.md

 *BasicMemManip*, a Python module that extends Python with some low-level, C/C++ -related features (intended to be used in combination with Pythons ctypes library).

 ## Basics
+**Compatibility:** Win and Unix-like.
+**Status** is *public beta*.
+The current functions are tested on compatible platforms and evertything should be ready for full release, but I want the community to test it, too.
 **Install** by running `pip install BasicMemManip`, **venv** highly recommended because of the low-level stuff happening.
 See section **Installation** below for details.
 **Use** the library in your project by importing with `import BasicMemManip`.